jcktm/loki/service_node_guide.md

 Optionally, the registration can include a portion of the payout to the service node operator, irrespective of relative contributions.
 For this change the first argument after --prepare-registration to the cut reserved for the service node operator costs.

+It is important to note that the payout fractions for each of the addresses refers to the *remaining* portion, after the service node operator cut has been deducted.

 e.g. to reserve 30% to the operator, and split the remaining parts equally between two contributors, you use this command:

     ./lokid --prepare-registration 0.33 L7q6DxQGnP6P...
 0.5 L514yZNZuTHb...
 0.5 17500.0